enemy100/automated-linkedin-posts/docs/02-notion-setup.md

 2) Add the properties listed above
 3) Share the database with your integration (Settings → Connections)

-## API access
+## API access (explicit steps)

-- Create an internal integration at https://www.notion.so/my-integrations
-- Copy the token (starts with `secret_...`)
+- Create integration: https://www.notion.so/my-integrations → New integration → copy the token (`secret_...`)
+- Share database with integration: open the DB → ••• (top right) → Connections → add your integration
-- Get your Database ID from the URL when the database is open
+- Get Database ID: open the DB and copy from the URL (or via “Copy link to view”); it’s the long ID in the URL
+- Store both in n8n credentials (Notion API)

 ## Example: create a page via API (Python)